Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### A .semaphore/semaphore.yml file without name properties

-Although it is allowed to have `.semaphore/semaphore.yml` files without name properties, it is considered a very bad practice and should be avoided.
+Although you can have `.semaphore/semaphore.yml` files without name properties, it is considered a poor practice and should be avoided.

 However, the following sample `.semaphore/semaphore.yml` file proves